a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/menu-screen.md

 # Menu Screen

-The screen handles the logic and graphics related to the menu that is loaded upon the game starting up.
+The menu screen handles the logic and graphics related to the main menu that is loaded upon the game starting up.

 ![menu-screen.png](../../../assets/images/menu-screen.png)

-The class file for it is `MenuScreen.java` which can be found in the `Screens` package.
+The class file for it is `MenuScreen.java`, which can be found in the `Screens` package.

 ## Functionality

-The menu screen's only real job is to allow the player to select between its two options "Play Game" and "Credits".
+The menu screen's only real job is to allow the player to select between its two options: "Play Game" and "Credits".
-Upon selecting an option, `MenuScreen` will change `ScreenCoordinator's` game flagManager which will force it to load the appropriate screen based on the option selected.
+Upon selecting an option, `MenuScreen` will change `ScreenCoordinator's` game state which will force it to load the appropriate screen based on the option selected.

 ```java